Death by Rock and Roll: Critical reception

 Death by Rock and Roll received generally positive reviews from critics.
 Dom Lawson of Blabbermouth.net was positive towards the album stating, "fortunately, there are several genuinely great songs on here, all with huge amounts of disarming charm."
 Henry Yates of Classic Rock complimented the album as "their first attempt to claw back what they had", calling it "brilliant".

 Vicky Greer of Gigwise called the album a "prime example of the healing power of rock and roll".
 James Hickie of Kerrang! was positive towards the album and considered the album to be "made by people who have suffered for their art and whose art will in turn soothe their suffering."
 Paris Fawcett of Metal Hammer was less positive stating, "TPR trade the rambunctious anthems of previous records for a vulnerable and reflective approach, yet often come across as more schmaltzy than tortured."

 Sophie Williams of NME complimented Momsen's vocals saying that "her delivery is invariably the best thing about 'Death By Rock And Roll'."
 Bennie Osborne of Noizze called the album a "defining moment in their musical exploration".
 Mike DeWald of Riff Magazine stated, "Death By Rock and Roll thrives on its ability to surprise and delight while staying faithful to its core."

 The album was elected by Loudwire as the 6th best rock/metal album of 2021.

 Commercial performance

 In the United States, Death by Rock and Roll was the highest selling album in the country in its release week, selling 16,000 copies and earning 17,366 album equivalent units in total.
-The album debuted at the top of the Top Album Sales chart, becoming the band's first number one and third top ten, while reaching the 28th position on the Billboard 200.
-Of the total number of albums sold, 5,300 were sold in vinyl format, enabling a number five debut on the Vinyl Albums Chart.
+The album debuted at the top of the Top Album Sales chart, becoming the band's first number one and third top ten, while debuting and peaking at 28 on Billboard 200.
+Of the total number of albums sold, 5,300 were sold in vinyl format, debuting at five on the Vinyl Albums Chart.